 RPC.
 The remote procedural call (RPC) protocol is a simple means to send multiple parameters and receive results.
 RPC APIs invoke executable actions or processes, while REST APIs mainly exchange data or resources such as documents.
 RPC can employ two different languages, JSON and XML, for coding; these APIs are dubbed JSON-RPC and XML-RPC, respectively.

 Compared with the flexibility of REST, SOAP is a highly structured, tightly controlled and clearly defined standard.
-For example, SOAP messages may contain up to four components, including an envelope, header, body and fault (error handling).
+For example, SOAP messages can contain up to four components, including an envelope, header, body and fault -- the latter used for error handling.

 Comparing API protocols